Skip to main content

 This requires a sophisticated understanding of dosages, timing, and the distinct pharmacological properties of each therapeutic agent.
 The protocol is a biochemical recalibration, designed to support multiple physiological functions at once.

-Exogenous testosterone, typically administered as Testosterone Cypionate, has a half-life that supports weekly injections, creating stable serum that alleviate the symptoms of hypogonadism.
+Exogenous testosterone, typically administered as Testosterone Cypionate, has a half-life that supports weekly injections, creating stable serum testosterone levels that alleviate the symptoms of hypogonadism.
 HCG, however, has a much shorter biological half-life, generally around 24 to 36 hours.

 This property necessitates more frequent administration, usually two to three times per week, to maintain consistent stimulation of the LH receptors in the testes.
 A common and effective protocol involves subcutaneous injections of HCG, which are simple to self-administer.
 This frequent signaling prevents the Leydig cells from becoming dormant between doses, ensuring a continuous production of intratesticular testosterone.